symfony/symfony-docs/workflow.rst

             ],
         ]);

-Instead of listing the events you want to keep, you can prefix one or more event names with ``!`` to dispatch every event *except* the listed ones.
-This is convenient when you only want to silence a couple of events permanently, without having to enumerate (and maintain) the full allow-list:

 .. versionadded:: 8.2

     The ``!`` prefix syntax for ``events_to_dispatch`` was introduced in Symfony 8.2.

+By default, ``events_to_dispatch`` uses an allow-list, so you must list every event to dispatch.
+Prefix one or more event names with ``!`` to use a deny-list instead, dispatching all events except those listed:

 .. configuration-block::